g5ostXa/g5ostXa/README.md

 Hello, world!
 Welcome to my Github page.

 **About me**: \
 My two main passions in life are making music and coding.
-I started coding in 2020, which is the same year I started using Arch (BTW). \
+I started coding in 2020, which was the same year I started using Arch, btw. \
-Right now, my main focus is Golang, but I might try rust eventually.
+Right now, my main focus is learing Go, but I might try rust or something else eventually.
-I'm definitely a Bash lover as well.

 If you wish to know more about me, don't hesitate to send me an email.